-Aged 63, has been an INED since June 1997 and Chairman of the RC.
+Aged 64, has been an Independent Non-executive Director of the Company since June 1997 and Chairman of the Remuneration Committee.
 Mr. Ong is currently the Chairman of various companies including Ong Pacific (H.K.)
 Ltd., Ong Pacific Capital Ltd., Ong First Tradition Holdings Pte.
 Ltd., Ong Commodities Pte.
 Ltd. and Ong Pacific Pte.
 Ltd..
-He is also the Senior Advisor to AIGF (ASEAN Industrial Growth Fund), a private equity fund that is co-managed by Mitsubishi Corporation, CIMB Group and Development Bank of Japan Inc..
+He is also the Senior Advisor to AIGF (ASEAN Industrial Growth Fund), a private equity fund that is comanaged by Mitsubishi Corporation, CIMB Group and Development Bank of Japan Inc..
 These companies are third parties independent of the Company and connected persons of the Company.
-Mr. Ong holds a Bachelor of Arts degree in Economics from the University of California at Los Angeles.
+Mr. Ong holds a Bachelor of Arts degree major in Economics from the University of California at Los Angeles.

 Mr. Ong had served as CEO for a number of multinational joint ventures.
-He was an independent non-executive director of Singamas Container Holdings Ltd. for 20 years, a company listed on the Hong Kong Stock Exchange and a third party independent of the Company and connected persons of the Company.
+He was an independent non-executive director of Singamas Container Holdings Ltd. for 20 years, a company listed on the Stock Exchange and a third party independent of the Company and connected persons of the Company.
 Mr. Ong was previously an independent non-executive director of China Bohai Bank Limited.

-Mr. Ong has over 41 years of experience in manufacturing, corporate and trade finance, regional equity, futures and commodities trading, investment banking and corporate advisory services, as well as direct and private equity investments.
+Mr. Ong has over 42 years of experience in manufacturing, corporate and trade finance, regional equity, futures and commodities trading, investment banking and corporate advisory services, as well as direct and private equity investments.

-YICK Wing Fat Simon (AC, NC and RC)
+YICK Wing Fat Simon